 Professor Mariz Tadros is a IDS Research Fellow specialising in the politics and human development of the Middle East.
 Areas of specialisation include democratisation, Islamist politics, gender, sectarianism, human security and religion and development.

-Mariz convenes the Coalition on Religious Equality and Inclusive Development (CREID), launched in November 2018, and is also the PI of the British Academy initiative on heritage repertoires for sustainable development in Egypt and beyond.
+Mariz convenes the Coalition for Religious Equality and Inclusive Development (CREID), launched in November 2018, and is also the PI of the British Academy initiative on heritage repertoires for sustainable development in Egypt and beyond.

 Prior to joining IDS, Mariz Tadros was an Assistant Professor of Political Science at the American University in Cairo and worked for many years as a journalist for Al-Ahram Weekly English language newspaper in Cairo, where she published over 300 articles on a variety of subjects including civil society, women in Egypt and the Arab region, poverty and social justice.
 She has extensive experience as a development practitioner and worked as a consultant for many international organisations, including the Ford Foundation.
 Mariz obtained her doctorate from Queen Elizabeth House, University of Oxford in 2004.